 With miles of trails available into the desert, the variety of the desert flora (especially the cacti) and fauna, plus ancient Hohokam Indian rock art (petroglyphs).
-They are located on the Renewal Center property, this place has an atmosphere that inevitably nudges those who come toward the sacred.
+They are located on the Renewal Center property.
+This is an atmosphere that inevitably nudges visitors to draw closer to the sacred.

-For those who come to it for a precious time aside from their demanding life circumstances, the Renewal Center becomes what was for the Hohokam who etched their appreciation of life and its meaning on its jagged rock hundreds of years ago: holy ground.
+For visitors who take precious time away from their demanding life circumstances, the Renewal Center becomes what it once was for the Hohokam, who etched their appreciation of life and its meaning on the jagged rocks hundreds of years ago: holy ground.